bennbenben/insta_memers/README.md

     - Image resizing (to change either height, or width or both dimensions of the image)
     - Image padding (to "gracefully" manipulate image dimension size while keeping original image untouched)
     - Image collage (to collage multiple images together)
-- Bash/Python file handling
+- Bash file handling
-  - Basic python commands for file handling (like `mv, ls, cp, rm, mkdir` along with their options: equivalents of bash)
+  - Basic shell scripting for file handling and passing variables into <i>app_transform.py</i>
 ### Learning
 - Exposure to variety of image processing libraries like `PIL and OpenCV` (just need to choose one)
 - Chance to practise `numpy`, and get more familiar with python file handling commands (aka: the `os` utility module)